michaelfranzl/SalorHospitality/README.md

 Give back!
 ----------

 We have spent hundreds, if not thousands of hours in making this product available to you, for free.
-If you feel that our product has benefited you, you can support further developments by donating to our Open Source projects: http://red-e.eu .
+If you feel that our product has benefited you, you can support further developments by donating to our Open Source projects: http://red-e.eu (donation buttons will be set up soon).

 Professional Support and Consulting
 -----------------------------------

 Our company Red (E) Tools Ltd. has a large and growing network of satisfied customers.
 We provide excellent customer support and consulting for all of our products.
 We will visit your premises and help you set up your infrastructure.
 We don't just want you to use our products, we want you to become part of the growing network and share our vision of how awesome the future of your business can be!
-Contact us today! http://red-e.eu !
+Contact us today! http://red-e.eu ! (contact form will be set up soon)

 Contact
 -------